Download Our Campus Map

 Ron Holtman Stadium and O'Hara Field

-The newly constructed multi-purpose stadium for lacrosse, soccer and football was dedicated in September 2017, honoring Mr. Holtman's 39-year career as the School's varsity football coach.
+The multi-purpose stadium for lacrosse, soccer, and football was dedicated in September 2017, honoring Mr. Holtman's 39-year career as the School's varsity football coach.

 McDonnell Athletic Center